GabrielPiercecchi/ProgettoProgrammazioneAvanzata/README.md

 #### Route GET: /transits/:id

 This route can only be used by an User with role operator (JWT Token Required).
-By typing an existing id of a Transit in the **<mark>param</mark>** of the request in postman it shows its data (**<i>plate, transit_date, speed, weather, vehicles_types, gate, used</i>**) in the table Sections:
+By typing an existing id of a Transit in the **<mark>param</mark>** of the request in Postman it shows its data (**<i>plate, transit_date, speed, weather, vehicles_types, gate, used</i>**) in the table Sections:

 - plate: plate of the vehicle tha passed through the Gate.
-In the only case that the plate is non recognized it must be set as **<i>"notFound"</i>** in the creation ad updating routes.
+In the case that the plate is not recognized it must be set as **<i>"notFound"</i>** in the creation ad updating routes.
-- transit_date: the Date automatically created when the DB saves the new instance;
+- transit_date: the Date automatically created when the DB saves the new instance.
-- speed: speed of the vehicle in that moment;
+- speed: speed of the vehicle in that moment.
 - weather: climate condition in that moment.
-Can only be **<i>good weather or bad weather</i>**;
+Can only be **<i>good weather or bad weather</i>**.
 - gate: the Id of the Gate the vehicle passed through.
 - used: a boolean variable that is **<i>false</i>** when the transits isn't used in a tickets and **<i>true</i>** when it is.